Care and Support Planning

 You will be asked to attend the surgery or clinic about two weeks before your yearly review appointment to have all your checks and measurements done.
 This may be with a Healthcare Assistant.

-These results will be sent to you before your yearly review appointment.
+These results will be available online via patient access before your yearly review appointment.
 This will give you the chance to be able to think about what the results mean to you and what you might like to discuss.

 At your yearly appointment: